sergeyzelyukin/cisco-telnet/README.md

 <pre>
 import ciscotelnet

+ciscotelnet.WAIT_TIMEOUT = 60  # This is REQUIRED for routers with huge configs or with high cpu load, otherwise 'sh run' will return an empty string.
 #
 # Create cisco object.
 Using "verbose = True" will echo all receiving data to STDOUT.
 Use "with" statement for autologout and proper socket closure.
 #